YashKapoor1102/AmazinOnlineBookstore/README.md

 ## Milestone 1 : Early prototype

-Users are currently able to log in/register and browse/search/filter through books.
+Users are able to log in/register and browse/search/filter through books.

 ### Completed Components:
 * Book Entity